 Here you can find Engender's research reports, parliamentary briefings, position papers, analysis, and factsheets.

-Only showing resources tagged welfare.
-Show all resources in this category
+Showing resources tagged welfare.
+Show all resources

 In respective budgets since 2010, between 70% and 85% of cuts to public spending on benefits, taxation, pay and pensions have come from women’s incomes.

 Engender welcomes this parliamentary debate and the Welfare Reform Committee’s report on women’s social security.
 In partnership with other women’s organisations, we have worked to highlight discrimination against women within the austerity agenda.
 ‘Welfare reforms’ and wider austerity measures are undermining progress towards gender equality, and have a major impact on women’s lives.